TEALSK12/apcsa-public/curriculum/Unit6/Lesson-607.md

 In this project your will interview an end-user in order to determine their interests.
 You will then write an inheritance hierarcy that stores data related to the end-user's interests.

 1. Select an end-user (this can be a classmate, friend, teacher, relative, etc).
 2. Create a series of questions that will allow you to understand their interests.
+Have the user respond to the questions and record their responses.
 3. With the end-user, design a common superclass or interface that will store information related to their interests (ie: if the end-user is interested in sports then the superclass could include information common to any player regardless of sport, such as name, number, and salary).
 4. With the end-user, design a subclasses for specific elements, characters or players that fall under the superclass structure (ie: players of your favorite sports, such as basketball, soccer or tennis could have specific attributes under the athlete superclass).
 5. Place sport-specific information and behavior (such as kicking, vertical jump height, or speed) into subclasses whenever possible.